Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 The short answer

-"Best database hosting" has no single answer — it depends on what you're optimising for.
-This list is written for Australian teams, so it weights data sovereignty and onshore residency alongside the usual criteria: pricing predictability, managed convenience, developer experience, and scale.
+"Best database hosting" has no single answer, it depends on what you're optimising for.
+This list is written for Australian teams, so it weights Australian ownership and onshore hosting alongside the usual criteria: pricing predictability, managed convenience, developer experience, and scale.

 1

-WattleDB Australian-owned · RR Sols Pty Ltd Sovereign ✓
+WattleDB Australian-owned · RR Sols Pty Ltd Australian-owned ✓

-A 100% Australian-owned managed-PostgreSQL platform and Backend-as-a-Service — database, auto-generated REST/GraphQL APIs, auth, storage and email — hosted in Sydney with cross-state backups in Melbourne.
-Because there is no US entity in the chain, there is no CLOUD Act exposure to disclose.
+A 100% Australian-owned managed-PostgreSQL platform and Backend-as-a-Service, database, auto-generated REST APIs, row-level security and S3-compatible object storage today, with hosted auth and email coming soon, hosted in Sydney with cross-state backups in Melbourne.
+Because it's wholly Australian-owned, there is no foreign parent company anywhere in the picture, it's built, run and supported here.
 Flat AUD pricing with unmetered bandwidth means no egress bill shock.

-• 100% Australian-owned — genuine sovereignty, not just a region
+• 100% Australian-owned, a genuine Australian company, not just a region

 • Flat AUD pricing, unmetered bandwidth, ex-GST